alexandroshider/platonic-solids/README.md

 # Platonic Solids

+I AM NOT ACTUALLY WORKING IN THIS REPOSITORY, ANYWAY, YOU CAN SEND ME ANY DOUBT AT MY TWITTER.

 In this repository, I code in POV-Ray how to build the 5 platonic solids: cube, octahedron, tetrahedron, icosahedron, and dodecahedron.

 How I SUGGEST to read them: